Building Activity Management System

 Learn the basics of BAMS

-With the launch of BAMS just a few days away, the VBA has developed an online learning module to help building surveyors and their administration staff learn the basics of BAMS.
+BAMS is now live and we have developed an online learning module to help building surveyors and their administration staff learn the basics of BAMS.

 We’ve also prepared a BAMS user guide for building surveyors.
 It’s a valuable how-to manual for using the new online system.